isaacclark/Quizmaker-Back-end/README.md

 # 304CEM-Back-End
-backend of the 304CEM coursework to create a quiz application
+Backend Node js restful API for the 304CEM coursework to create a quiz application, interacts with a mysql db.